sebvinther/Sportsmonks/README.md

 the 000 sportmonks data tehn runs to fetch updates or missing data from when last collected to have the best dataset with most data.

-the 000 feature selection can be ran to both train and test diffrent models, the same appleis for 001 feature and trainging, sportmonks modelling and finally the 000 neural sportmonks.
+the 000 feature selection can be ran to both train and test diffrent models, the same applies for 001 feature and trainging, sportmonks modelling and finally the 000 neural sportmonks.